changhe3/hackerspace-git-tutorial/README.md

 - commit the changes into a local commit
 - for multiple line commit messages, remove the -m and message arguments
+- cool trick to add new changes to your last commit is to use the `--amend` tag

 `git push`